Is Chatwoot the Best Alternative to Zendesk and Intercom for Customer Support?

 Cons:

-- Pricing escalates with usage and features (starts around $39/month for 1 user).
+- Pricing increases with usage, starting at $39/month for 1 user.

-- No self-hosting option, tying data to Intercom’s servers.
+- No self-hosting option; all data is stored on Intercom’s servers.

 Freshdesk